Strategic Initiatives

 Measures of Success

-Our research expenditure is increasing at a steady rate over each previous year.
-We have achieved a number of outstanding tenured/tenure-track faculty in our focus areas.
-This, we feel, will bring us national and international recognition, will add to our already solid base of expertise in animal and human diseases, and will enhance our existing research programs.
+Our research expenditure has been increasing at a steady rate over each previous year.
+We have promoted and recruited several outstanding tenured/tenure-track faculty in our focus areas.
+This will bring us national and international recognition, add to our already solid base of expertise in animal and human diseases, and enhance our existing research and teaching programs.

-We have achieved a noticeable increase in the quality and quantity of publications as evidenced by a marked increase in our PubMed scores and Google citations.
-An increased number of faculty invitations to international scientific venues, an increased number of faculty memberships on editorial and review boards, an increase in referee requests, an increase in the number of book chapters produced by our faculty and an increase in the number of national and international collaborations entered into by our faculty.
+We have achieved a noticeable increase in the quality and quantity of publications as evidenced by a marked increase in our citations and social impact, an increased number of faculty invitations from prestigious review boards to international scientific venues, an increased number of faculty memberships on editorial and review boards, an increase in referee requests, an increase in the number of book chapters produced by our faculty, and an increase in the number of national and international collaborations entered into by our faculty.

-Establishment of an endowed chair, endowed scholarship or fellowship in our department, which will definitely serve to increase our visibility as an institution capable of securing donor funding and will inspire other donors to follow suit.
+Establishing an endowed chair, endowed scholarship, or fellowship in our Department will increase our visibility as an institution capable of securing donor funding.
+It will inspire other donors to follow suit.

-Increased number of Disclosure agreements in comparison to the previous five years.
+There is an increased number of disclosure and patent applications compared to the previous five years.

 1. Improve the health of animals and people by preparing the next generation of outstanding scientists and professionals:

-We will revamp our recruitment strategies, including updating the departmental website, graduate studies brochure, in order to attract the most outstanding graduate students and postdoctoral fellows possible, concentrating on high GPA and GRE scores, class rankings and recommendations for potential students.
+We will revamp our recruitment strategies, including updating the departmental website and graduate studies brochure, to attract outstanding graduate students and postdoctoral fellows, relying on interviews, transcripts, prior research and working experiences, and recommendations for potential students.

-We will improve teaching to our graduate students, such as increasing the number and variety of VMSC courses available, continuing to enhance the graduate seminar course with experienced and influential guest speakers, providing the students with opportunities to travel to other institutions nationally and internationally to attend meetings and present their work, increase their stipends to the extent possible and provide them with a safe, comfortable working and study environment.
+We will improve teaching to our graduate students, such as increasing the number and variety of Comparative Biomedical Sciences (CBSC) courses available, continuing to enhance the graduate seminar course with experienced and influential guest speakers, and providing the students with opportunities to travel to other institutions nationally and internationally to attend meetings and present their work, increase their stipends to the extent possible and provide them with a safe, comfortable working and study environment.

 Measures of Success:

-We will see a marked increase in the GPA and GRE scores and class rankings of our incoming graduate students.
-We will also see a marked increase in the number of publications as first- author in peer-reviewed journals and number of awards received by our students.
-Our students will have secured appointments in high-quality institutions, government agencies or private industry after graduation.
+We will see a marked increase in our incoming students’ quality.
+We will see a substantial increase in the number of publications as first-authors in peer-reviewed journals and the number of awards received by our students.
+After graduation, our students will have secured appointments in high-quality institutions, government agencies, or private industry.

-The graduate student stipend will have increased to that minimally equal to the cost of living.
+The graduate student stipend will be increased based on the cost of living.

 2. Enhance Extension and Outreach activities:

-We will work with Delmarva Poultry Industry, private veterinarians (through the Maryland Veterinary Medical Association), backyard and small-scale poultry producers, and animal health agencies to identify the needs and concerns of these stakeholders.
+We will work with the poultry industry (through the Delmarva Chicken Association or DCA), private veterinarians (through the Maryland Veterinary Medical Association or MDVMA), backyard and small-scale poultry producers, and animal health agencies to identify the needs and concerns of these stakeholders.
 We will develop educational programs and conduct applied research based on the needs and concerns of these stakeholders.

-We will develop an internationally-recognized programs focusing on prevention and control of zoonotic and economically important diseases, including influenza, utilizing our already strong research and Extension backgrounds in this area.
+We will develop internationally recognized programs focusing on preventing and controlling zoonotic and economically significant diseases, including influenza, utilizing our already intense research and Extension backgrounds in this area.

 Measures of Success:

-We will see positive feedback from stakeholders in the form of increased invitations to speak at industry-sponsored meetings and conferences and increased correspondence and interaction with industry/commodity groups.
+We will see positive feedback from stakeholders through increased invitations to speak at industry-sponsored meetings and conferences and increased correspondence and interaction with industry/commodity groups.

-We will receive positive feedback in the form of responses to surveys, interaction with industry advisory committees, increased production of publications and fact sheets and increased media exposure (television, radio, newspapers, etc.).
+We will receive positive feedback through responses to surveys, interaction with industry advisory committees, increased production of publications and fact sheets, and increased media exposure (television, radio, newspapers, etc.).

-We will receive increased extramural funding for Extension and applied research programs.
+We will receive increased extramural funding for our Extension and applied research programs.

 We will have in place fully-engaged eXtension COPs (Communities of Practice).

-Our faculty will receive more invitations to present at international meetings and conferences, our Webpage hit will increase significantly and we will host an increasing number of trainees and visiting scientists.
+Our faculty will receive more invitations to present at international meetings and conferences, our Webpage hits will increase significantly, and we will host more trainees and visiting scientists.

 3. Enhance Department visibility locally, nationally and globally:

-We will develop, enhance and maintain our department website on an ongoing basis in order to provide the most current information available on our research, teaching and Extension programs to the university community, public and government agencies.
+We will develop, enhance and maintain our department website on an ongoing basis to provide the most current information on our research, teaching, and Extension programs to the university community and public and government agencies.

-We will publicize our faculty achievements/accomplishments to the Campus via articles/notes in campus media, such as Research Rounds, The Diamondback, Momentum and via email announcements to the campus at large.
+We will publicize our faculty achievements/accomplishments to the campus via articles/notes in campus media, such as Research Rounds, The Diamondback, and Momentum, and email announcements to the campus.

-We will increase our faculty attendance at and active participation in national and international meetings and conferences in order that they may enhance their foci and expand their networks with other scientists in their own fields.
+We will increase our faculty attendance at and active participation in national and international meetings and conferences so that they can enhance their foci and expand their networks with other scientists in their fields.

-We will update the VMSC Graduate Program brochure to include new courses now being offered.
-We will make a concerted effort to identify college, campus, national and international awards and recognition and will promote our faculty, postdoctoral fellows, students and staff for same.
+We will update the Comparative Biomedical Sciences (CBSC) Graduate Program brochure to include new courses that are being offered.
+We will continue to identify college, campus, national and international awards and recognition.
+We will promote our faculty, staff, postdoctoral fellows, DVM students, and graduate students for the same awards and recognition.

 Measures of Success:

-We will have a complete and functional website that offers an in-depth view, not only of our Department, our research, teaching and extension programs, but also of our vision of becoming a top tier unit of a top tier university and a continuing report card on our progress toward that goal.
+We will have a complete and functional website that offers an in-depth view of our Department, our research, teaching, and Extension programs, and our vision of becoming a top-tier university unit.
+Frequent updates will monitor our progress toward that goal.

-Our affiliate faculty complement will have increased within the next five years and our department will be acknowledged across the campus for our participation in student functions, such as the Pre-Veterinary Medicine Club, BioScience Day, Ag Day, and Student Welcome Fete, Annual Research Symposium, etc.
+Our affiliate and adjunct faculty complement will increase within the next five years, and our Department will be acknowledged across the campus for our participation in student functions, such as the Pre-Veterinary Society, Bioscience Day, Ag Day, Student Welcome Fete, Annual Research Symposium, etc.

-The number of awards, citations received by faculty, postdoctoral fellows and graduate students will have increased exponentially as our people have become more prolific in their publications and achieve positive results in their research programs.
-Our department administrators will have established a search and selection plan to identify relevant awards and candidates within our ranks who are eligible nominees for those awards.
+We will update the CBSC Graduate Program brochure frequently.
+The number of awards and citations received by faculty, postdoctoral fellows, and graduate students will increase exponentially as our people become more prolific in their publications and achieve positive results in their research programs.
+Our department administrators will have a search and selection plan to identify relevant awards and candidates within our ranks who are eligible nominees for those awards.

 4. Strengthen our collaborative partnerships:

-We will strengthen our collaboration within UMD by initiating joint projects with other campus faculty in our focus, or related, areas of research, teaching and Extension.
+We will strengthen our collaborations within VMCVM and UMD by initiating joint projects with other campus faculty in our focus or related research, teaching, and Extension areas.

-Likewise, we will strengthen our collaborative efforts outside UMD by seeking out and initiating opportunities to engage on joint programs/projects with private or corporate entities, public and federal agencies, and with national and international institutions that are engaged in our focus, or related, areas of research and Outreach.
+Likewise, we will strengthen our collaborative efforts outside UMD by seeking and initiating opportunities to engage in joint programs/projects with private or corporate entities, public and federal agencies, and national and international institutions involved in our focus or related areas of research and Extension.

 Measures of Success:

-Our success will be measured by an increased number of submitted collaborative grants, a greater number of publications in peer-reviewed journals, a higher level of participation by our faculty on graduate student committees, the establishment of an increasing number of joint research projects and regular faculty and student exchanges, with prestigious academic/research institutions nationally and internationally.
+Our success will be measured by an increased number of submitted collaborative grants, a more significant number of publications in peer-reviewed journals, a higher level of participation by our faculty on graduate student committees, the establishment of an increasing number of joint research projects and regular faculty and student exchanges with prestigious academic/research institutions nationally and internationally.

-5. Improve the infrastructure to fully support excellence:
+5. Improve the infrastructure to support excellence fully:

-The Avrum Gudelsky Veterinary Center building is over thirty years old, with an aging infrastructure that requires extensive renovation.
-Much of the equipment, both large and small, is past its prime and does not meet today's excellence of research expectations.
-We have already begun building renovations by updating our BSL-2 suite and adding a new BSL-3+Ag facility, converting unused space into new research laboratories with faculty offices, updating all existing research laboratories and replacing our confocal microscope and Flow Cytometry machine.
-However, much more must be done in order to bring this facility to a level of one equipped to handle the cutting edge research being performed here.
-Still to be accomplished are, upgrade and expansion of our core facility, animal equipment replacement and improvement of N2 storage.
-We are also in dire need of additional laboratory and office space if we are to increase our faculty base.
+The Avrum Gudelsky Veterinary Center building is over thirty-five years old, with an aging infrastructure that requires extensive renovation.
+Much of the large and small equipment is past its prime and needs to meet today's excellence of research expectations.
+We have already begun building renovations by updating our BSL-2 suite and ABSL-3+ facility, converting unused space into new research laboratories with faculty offices, updating all existing research laboratories, and replacing aging and obsolete equipment.
+However, much more must be done to bring this facility to a level of one equipped to handle the cutting-edge research being performed here.
+We will upgrade and expand our core facility, replace animal equipment, and improve LN2 and CO2 storage.
+We are also in dire need of additional laboratory and office space to increase our faculty base.

 Security is another serious concern in that our researchers work on highly pathogenic diseases and, accordingly, must be able to rely on building and campus security to ensure that the agents and animals utilized in their research are being housed safely and that no one other than the authorized users have access to them.
 We have installed interior locks and cameras in those sensitive areas and on the exterior of the building.

-The current faculty/staff/student service area is woefully inadequate for our expanding complement, with insufficient seating, dining, storage and food preparation areas.
-An additional small meeting room is also required.
+The current faculty/staff/student service area needs to be improved for our expansion and growth, with insufficient seating, dining, storage, and food preparation areas.
+An additional small meeting room, renovated conference room, and classrooms are also required.
 We will seek innovative methods of overcoming these logistical problems.

-In the area of personnel, we have an immediate need for a Web developer who will also perform public relations functions for the department; an administrative position to handle the VMSC graduate program duties; and three additional animal care personnel; all the while, retaining our current positions.
+In the area of personnel, we immediately need a contracted Web developer who will also perform public relations functions for the Department, the administrative positions to handle the Biomedical Sciences Undergraduate Program, 2+2 DVM educational program, and CBSC graduate program duties, and additional animal care personnel while retaining our current positions.

 Measures of Success:

-We will have experienced an increased amount of expenditures for the building, and for support services and equipment.
-Building renovations will be complete, other equipment will be in place, and the BSL-3+ facility will be annually inspected.
+We will increase expenditures for the building and support services and equipment.
+Building renovations will be continuing and complete, other equipment will be in place, and the ABSL-3+ facility will be inspected annually.

-We will have an updated security system in place that ensures the safety of our personnel, animals and biological materials.
+We will have an updated security system that ensures the safety of our personnel, animals, and biological materials.

-The personnel service area will have been expanded to at least twice its current size and will contain furniture, storage and food preparation areas large enough to accommodate our faculty/staff/students.
+The personnel service area will have been expanded to at least twice its current size.
+It will contain furniture, storage, and food preparation areas large enough to accommodate our faculty/staff/students.

-We will have hired three additional staff positions while retaining our current positions and the two additional positions are filled.
+We will have hired additional staff positions while retaining our current positions based on our current needs.